 As The Newsletter Pros, we always begin our consultations with a comprehensive look at your current marketing strategy.
 All too often we hear prospects say, “Well, sure, I’m staying in touch with my clients each month.
 I send out an e-newsletter!”
-And our hearts sink.

-Are you really seeing results from that ezine you’re sending out via email each month?
+But are you really seeing results from that ezine you’re sending out via email each month?
 Are your recipients engaged?
 How often do you really reach your clients and prospects?
 If it’s any less than five times for prospects and monthly for current customers, you are likely missing out on an entirely untapped source of income, especially considering the response you can expect from your prospects increases dramatically from the first touch to the fifth (from 2 percent to nearly 80 percent likelihood of responsive action).

 Additionally, 20 percent of your current customers are the source of 80 percent of your income, which means it’s more important than ever to build relationships with them to put yourself in a position of influencing their repeat business.
 The best way to stay in touch with these repeat customers is to send a monthly newsletter, and adding your prospects to your mailing list is a great way to increase the number of touches in your pre-sale campaign funnel.
+To snag a FREE copy of our Amazon best-selling book on newsletters, click here.

 While there are many areas of business that a newsletter influences (brand image, customer relationships, and your attrition rate to name a few), here are the top five areas where a monthly newsletter can have the biggest impact on the long-term success and growth of your business.